flanksource/docs/docs/playbooks/concepts/events.md

 ## Filtering Events

-Events can be further filtered by the following fields:
+Filters can give you fine-grained control over the events that can trigger the playbook.

 | Field    | Description                                                                           | Scheme              | Required |
 | -------- | ------------------------------------------------------------------------------------- | ------------------- | -------- |